vykhy/react-firebase-instagram-clone/README.md

 This is a project where I built an instagram clone using tailwind, firebase and react.
 It was a great learning experience and I learnt so much about tailwind, react, with all its features and intricacies as well as firebase.

-I mostly used php and laravel with its fully synchronous nature so it was a lot of fun!
+I mostly used php and laravel before with its fully synchronous nature, so it was a lot of fun!

 After completing the tutorial, I added additional functionalities and made several UI updates especially to make it mobile responsive.
 The two major ones would be photo upload using firebase storage, and the post pop-up view.
 There was a lot of frustration, mostly arising out of javascript asynchronity, state management and firestore data model but it got done.